 Mid-Career Faculty Leadership Program

-The Mid-Career Faculty Leadership Program (MFL) is a longitudinal, mid-career faculty development program for late Assistant and all Associate professors at BUSM, GSDM and BUSPH.
+The Mid-Career Faculty Leadership Program is a longitudinal, mid-career faculty development program for late Assistant and all Associate professors at BUSM, GSDM and BUSPH.
 AY20 applications have closed.

-BU School of Medicine and School of Public Health faculty who have been Assistant Professors for 7+ years and all Associate Professors are eligible to apply.
-Applications are being accepted from July 1 – October 5, 2015.
+Target Audience: BUMC faculty who have been Assistant Professors for 7+ years, all Associate Professors and full Professors are eligible to apply.

-Through experiential and project-based learning, MFL participants engage in:
+Through experiential and project-based learning, program participants engage in:

 - Self-reflection and evaluation